celador/tesorio-take-home/notes.md

 11:30 Back at it.

-12:00 Working with the posts contents, have to find a way to calculate the "tiome since posted" value.
+12:00 Working with the posts contents, have to find a way to calculate the "time since posted" value.
 JavaScript and time is a pain, time to add moment with `yarn add moment`

 12:10 Working with number formatting for score, lets bring in numeral with `yarn add numeral`